ukbendavies/secure-dev-workflow/README.md

     ~\src - path to source code in your user profile
    ```

  You are now ready to use git with password protected ssh private keys.
-Be sure to set a password and choose to clone with ssh as part of the new workflow.
+Be sure to set a password for your ssh keys (you can do this on GitHub [here](https://github.com/settings/keys)) and choose to clone with ssh as part of the new workflow.

 *Secure, Sync, Code, Enjoy!*